chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Kernel 5: Multi-Stage Asynchronous Data Copies using cuda::pipeline

+cuda::pipeline is a CUDA feature that allows overlap of computation with data movement.
+For kernel 5, the data movement from the global to shared memory was overlapped with the computation.
+However, this reduced compute and memory throughput to 1690GFLOPS and 612GB/s based on compute analysis.
+Additionally, the nsight compute analysis shows that the L2 local load access pattern and DRAM local store access pattern is not optimal, which means some local variable spill into L2 cache and DRAM.

 ```cuda
 __global__  void euclideanMatrixDynamicSharedMemory(LocationPrim *cordinates, float* euclideanDistance, size_t NUMDATA, int numDataPerThread) {

    size_t gid_start = blockIdx.x *  blockDim.x;